 "Rest: Why You Get More Done When You Work Less"

-Explores scientific evidence of how rest and proper breaks enhance creativity and work efficiency.
+A research-grounded examination of how rest and purposeful breaks enhance creativity and work efficiency across knowledge work domains.